i-adopt/terminology-survey/README.md

 2020, (6 weeks of circulation).
 This will contribute to building a fine-grained collection list of semantic representations of observable properties (as input for task 4) and to a catalog of domain specific terminologies.

-Work took place on the survey between October 2019 and January 2020 The survey was launched on 23 January.
+The survey was designed between October 2019 and January 2020 It was launched on 23 January 2020.
 It targets both terminology users and terminology providers and has been designed in such a way that responders can be either or both.

-You can access the survey using this [link](https://survey.lter-europe.net/index.php/388853?lang=en)
+If you wish to contribute, you can access the survey using this [link](https://survey.lter-europe.net/index.php/388853?lang=en)

-Preliminary results were presented at the [I-ADOPT session at RDA 15 Virtual Plenary](https://www.rd-alliance.org/group/vocabulary-services-ig-interoperable-descriptions-observable-property-terminology-wg-i-adopt-0)
+Preliminary results were presented at the [I-ADOPT session at RDA 15 Virtual Plenary](https://www.rd-alliance.org/group/vocabulary-services-ig-interoperable-descriptions-observable-property-terminology-wg-i-adopt-0) and can be browsed in slides 17-27 of this [presentation](https://docs.google.com/presentation/d/1u5iKwnTJdSpExJdrLR-xE2Cv3x3mGY-yM6kNc1xEav4/edit#slide=id.g81a7dc456f_0_1).